Here are a few tips on how to make a request to begin DC4K at your church.

 Need more help?

 Contact us.
-We have DC4K consultants standing by to answer any questions you have about DC4K and to help you begin this ministry at your church.
-Just give us a call at 1-800-489-7778.
+Our DC4K ministry coaches will answer any questions you have about DC4K and to help you begin this ministry at your church.
+Just give us a call at 1-800-489-7778 (919-562-2112 international).